U.S. judge urges settlement in transvaginal mesh lawsuits

 The companies stand behind the devices and deny that they are defective.
 Ethicon and Boston Scientific also notched some victories in early trials.
 On Thursday, the three companies' lawyers said they are ready to prepare hundreds of additional cases for trial.

 Goodwin praised American Medical Systems, a subsidiary of Endo International Plc, for deciding to settle.
-The company said last year it would set aside up to $1.6 billion to resolve 20,000 lawsuits and additional unfiled claims.
+The company said last year it would set aside up to $1.6 billion to resolve 20,000 lawsuits.
 That figure suggests the high stakes for the three main defendants, which each face a comparable number of cases.

 Danish company Coloplast A/S has also settled a substantial chunk of the nearly 2,000 mesh lawsuits against it.